Why It Works

 - Concentrating the pasta starch by using a small amount of cooking water helps the sauce emulsify into a creamy coating.

-Brown butter-based pasta sauces are some of the simplest things around.
-They're emulsions made with a flavorful fat and pasta cooking water that coats the pasta in a thin, creamy sheen of flavor.
+Nope.
+They're simple emulsions made with a flavorful fat and pasta cooking water that serve the function of a sauce, coating the pasta in a thin, creamy sheen of flavor.
 Throw in some sautéed squash and some sage and you've got yourself a great 30-minute meal.
 It's a classic fall and winter dish that can be made right on the stovetop.

 2 tablespoons extra-virgin olive oil (30ml)